Pyxsys/ttg-healthcheck/README.md

 ## Installation
 Before starting the installation process, ensure that your computer has all the requirements listed above.

-* Start off by cloning/Downloading the project
+* Start off by cloning/downloading the project

 ### Server Folder
-* cd into the server folder and install all the dependencies by typing `npm install` from your command line.
+* change directory into the server folder and install all the dependencies by typing `npm install` from your command line.
 * `npm run dev` to run server and client concurently
 * `npm run start` to run the server only

 ### Client Folder
-* cd into the client folder and install all the dependencies by typing `npm install` from your command line.
+* change directory into the client folder and install all the dependencies by typing `npm install` from your command line.
 * `npm run start` to run the client only

 ## Unit Tests

 ### Server Tests
-To run these tests, you'll need a mongodb database on your local machine.
+To run these tests, you'll need a MongoDB database on your local machine.

  * Visit https://www.mongodb.com/try/download/community to download the Mongo-DB community server.
  * After installation: C:\ -> program files -> mongoDB -> Server -> 5.0 -> Bin and launch mongod.